-Once your application is approved, you are ready to begin meeting dogs!
+Once your application is approved, you are ready to meet your new fur baby!
 Because we want each dog to go to the right forever home, it is not guaranteed that you will be approved for the dog for which you applied.
 In this case, we will work with you so that the right match is made for everyone involved.
 House of Hope spends a lot of time getting to know each dog so they can be placed with a family they are appropriate for as well as a family that is appropriate for them.

 At times there will be a waiting list for a new furry family members.
 While this is a great thing for rescues we do understand it can be frustrating for adopters.
 Please be patient and keep in mind we work very hard to save the lives of these precious babies and with your help we can give so many a second chance at life.